joristork/milovision/README.md

-Milovision: A camera pose estimation programme
+Milovision: a camera pose estimation programme
 ==============================================

 A full description and discussion of Milovision is available